What Happens If You Are Not At Fault In A Car Accident?

 Final Thoughts

-Being not at fault should not mean you carry the cost.
+Not being at fault should not mean you carry the cost.
 In Utah, your PIP pays first, then the at-fault driver’s insurer can be held to make you whole once you meet the threshold.
 Fault rules and deadlines can trip people up.
 This is the reason quick medical care, good records, and early legal help make a real difference.
-When you are facing injuries, mounting expenses, or a slow claim, speak with a trusted lawyer like Chris Cockayne to protect your rights and timeline.

 Do I pay a deductible if I am not at fault in Utah?